 How does it work?

-You can rent a room in your home to a young person and give them support, encouragement and guidance.
+You can rent a spare room in your home to a young person and give them support, encouragement and guidance.
 They become part of the household and share the facilities.

 Some need help with practical tasks like cooking, budgeting or shopping economically, while others will need more emotional support.
 Many will need both.